risk-first/website/complexity/End-Of-Complexity.md

  - part of the landscape
  - obsolescence

-Although, you can skip some of the steps in the middle and move straight to the last one.
+(Although, you can skip some of the steps in the middle and move straight to the last one.)

 The problem is - these new abstractions _contribute_ to the Broccoli Problem:  this is how we ended up with Broccoli in the first place!

 ## Potential Solution #4:  Curation

-There are various efforts to create out-of-the-box solutions.
-Things like [CodeAnywhere](https://codeanywhere.com), [GitHub](https://github.com) and [GitLab](https://gitlab.com) go a long way to simplifying tool choice (although you still have to choose one of those).
-[AWS](https://aws.amazon.com) has a "menu" of services for you to choose from (although this too is bewildering).
+There are various efforts to create out-of-the-box solutions:

+- Things like [CodeAnywhere](https://codeanywhere.com), [GitHub](https://github.com) and [GitLab](https://gitlab.com) go a long way to simplifying tool choice (although you still have to choose one of those).
+- [AWS](https://aws.amazon.com) has a "menu" of services for you to choose from (although this too is bewildering).

 Ultimately, curators are running to stand still, facing huge [Red-Queen Risk](../risks/Scarcity-Risk.md#red-queen-risk).
 Their efforts to consolidate and simplify the landscape can't possibly keep up with the pace of evolution in the space they are working in.

 ## Potential Solution #5: AI

-The days of human software development are probably coming to an end.
-The job has changed from "building things from scratch" to "exploring, evaluating and combining pre-built components".
-Since there are so many different component options, there is an n-squared problem of connecting them all up, so this work is only increasing.
+The days of human software development are probably coming to an end:  the job has already changed from "building things from scratch" to "exploring, evaluating and combining pre-built components".
+Since there are so many different component options, there is an n-squared problem of connecting them all up, so this work is only increasing with time.

 Similarly, the job of exploring and evaluating is getting harder all the time, as the landscape grows.